The Value of Interaction in Data Intelligence: Fundamental Measures

 Consider that the same 100 Hz mouse and the same portion of the screen device are used for drawing a freehand path with a uniform probability distribution for all possible paths.
 We assume that on average, a freehand path is drawn in 1 second, yielding 100 points along the path.
 The DU is thus:

 For gesture input using the aforementioned 200 Hz data glove, if an elementary gesture on average takes 2 seconds to be recognized with a reasonable certainty, the DU is:

 Some HCI tasks require additional display space or other resources for providing users with additional information (e.g., multiple-choice questions) and some do not (e.g., keyboard shortcuts).
-In the former cases, the resources should normally be included in the consideration of device bandwidth $\mathcal{W}_\text{dev}$.
+In the former cases, the extra resources should normally be included in the consideration of device bandwidth $\mathcal{W}_\text{dev}$.
 At the same time, the varying nature of the information should be included in the consideration of the input action alphabet.
-For instance, for a set of 10 different yes-no questions, the corresponding alphabet actually consists of 20 letters rather than just ``yes'' and ``no''.
+For instance, for a set of 10 different yes-no questions, there are two variables, one represents the options for the questions and one for the options of ``yes'' or ``no''.
+Hence the corresponding alphabet actually consists of 20 letters (e.g., $\{$``Q1-yes'', ``Q1-no'', $\ldots$, ``Q10-yes'', ``Q10-no''$\}$) rather than just ``yes'' and ``no''.
 For more complicated additional information, such as different visualization images, we can extend the definitions in this work, e.g., by combining the (input) device utilization herein with the display space utilization defined in \cite{Chen:2010:TVCG}.

 From the discussions in this section, we can observe that the quantitative measurement allows us to compare the capacity and efficiency of different input devices and HCI tasks in a sense that more or less correlates with our intuition in practice.
 However, there may also be an uncomfortable sense that the device utilization is typically poor for many input devices and HCI tasks.
 One cannot help wonder if this would support an argument about having less HCI.
+This doubt will be discussed in the next section.